 Are smoothies healthier than juices?

-There difference between juicing and blending all boils down to the pulp content.
-If you want to take advantage of insoluble fibers then smoothies are the way to go but if you simply want to complement a healthy drink for your meal then you need a glass of freshly pressed juice.
+The difference between juicing and blending all boils down to the pulp content.
+If you want to take advantage of insoluble fibers then smoothies are the way to go, but if you simply want to complement your normal meals with a healthy beverage, then freshly pressed juice can be a great option.

-You can still get fibers with it the form of soluble fibers.
-Soluble fiber aids our system by absorbing water and turning into more of a gel-like substance.
+Juice does retain some of the soluble fiber found in whole fruits and vegetables.
+Soluble fiber aids our system by absorbing water and turning it into more of a gel-like substance.

 How to juice?